anime1nation/important-javaScript-questions/Readme.md

 ## 1.What is JavaScript?

--JavaScript is a web scripting, high-level, dynamic and versatile programming language primarily used for creating interactive and dynamic content on websites.<br>
+-JavaScript is a web scripting, high-level, dynamic and versatile programming language primarily used for creating interactive and dynamic content on websites.</br>
-Key features of javascript:-
+Key features of javascript:-</br>

-### 1.Dynamically Typed
+1.Dynamically Typed</br>

-### 2.Multi Paradigm
+2.Multi Paradigm</br>

-### 3.Server Side Development
+3.Server Side Development</br>

 ## 2.What is Hoisting?